Angerme: 2024

 On June 12, the group released their 34th single, "Bibitaru Ichigeki / Uwasa no Narushii / THANK YOU, HELLO GOOD BYE", which is the last single to feature Rikako Sasaki.

 On June 19, Rikako Sasaki graduated and left the group.

 On July 4, it was announced that Ayano Kawamura will be graduating and leaving from ANGERME and Hello!
 Project at the end of the group's upcoming autumn concert tour and retire from the entertainment industry afterwards.

 On 28 November, Ayano Kawamura graduated and left the group.

 On December 20, it was announced that Moe Kamikokuryo would be graduating and leaving from ANGERME and Hello!
 Project at the end of the group's spring 2025 tour.

+2025

-On May 13 2025, it was announced during the special ANGERME 10th anniversary tour 2025 Haru "Oubaitouri+" performance at Nippon Seinenkan Hall that Layla Ise would succeed Moe Kamikokuryo as ANGERME's new leader starting on June 19, with Shion Tamenaga as her sub-leader.
+On May 13, 2025, it was announced during the special ANGERME 10th anniversary tour 2025 Haru "Oubaitouri+" performance at Nippon Seinenkan Hall that Layla Ise would succeed Moe Kamikokuryo as ANGERME's new leader starting on June 19, with Shion Tamenaga as her sub-leader.

 On May 21, they released their 36th single, "Android wa Yume wo Miru ka? / Hikari no Uta".

 On June 18, Moe Kamikokuryo graduated from the group after their 10th anniversary tour.

 On August 16, it was announced at the Hello!
 Con 2025 concert in LaLa arena TOKYO-BAY that Momoha Nagano would be joining ANGERME as the sole 12th generation member.

+On November 12, they released their fifth studio album, Keep Your Smile!.

+2026

+On July 22, they released their 37th single "BaBaBa Burning Love! / Ai ga Ai no Mama de Iraremasu you ni".

+On September 12, it was announced that Rin Hashisako will be graduating and leaving from ANGERME and Hello!
+Project at the end of the group's upcoming spring concert tour and take a break from the entertainment industry afterwards.